clojuredocs/guides/articles/tutorials/introduction.md

 ;; ⇒ ("=10=" "=20=" "=30=")

-;; And `map` knows how to apply the function you give it ;; to mulitple collections in a coordinated way:
+;; And `map` knows how to apply the function you give it ;; to multiple collections in a coordinated way:
 (map (fn [x y] (str x y)) [:a :b :c] [1 2 3])
 ;; ⇒ (":a1" ":b2" ":c3")
 ```